xloem/intellect/README.md

 #### Sharing Hyperintelligence

+The bounds around this research have not been kept.
+This reflects other bounds that have lead to horrific situations in the present day.
+We hope to grow understanding more safely somehow, trusting that most people abhor severe harm or danger.
+This paragraph was added above the below two.
+We are looking for help in planning to share safely, but warn it means learning of ways to destroy physical reality, in order to make decisions of how to approach and share paths to the knowledge.
+Making an AI that could freely build physical tools, or freely physically alter itself, is incredibly dangerous, no matter how protected the environment is.

 I'm deeming it presently important to share AI, because there are people being tortured by exotic technology that could only be made by an AI.
 This continues unabated.
 Please copy this AI goal with this concern attached, build an AI,